 54(1) Except as otherwise permitted under this Act, a person shall not do any of the following :

 Drivers can face a number of penalties.
-You can face fines, and a license suspension, and see your premiums increase.
+You can face fines, a licence suspension, and see your premiums increase.

 You will not be arrested or face criminal charges.
 However, you could face jail time for failure to pay fines for driving without a policy.
 You could be arrested if you are caught in a criminal act while driving with no insurance.